goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 - Modularity, is the idea that components of the architecture are versioned, replicable, and have well-defined interfaces.
 It is about exposing the right interfaces into a versioned system as well as hiding the details of the internal workings.
 Business mirroring with domain-driven design (DDD) is the foundation for defining modularity at the macro level.
 - Composability, is about creating a recursive and uniform architecture where new components and capabilities add to the overall platform in a seamless way.
 For example, adding business logic in a web page makes it hard for other systems to build on top of that logic, whereas adding the same logic to an API allows web applications, mobile apps, and other server-based systems to access that logic.
 - Governance, is about building managed, monitored, resilient systems and ensuring that organizational policies are enforced.
   - Extendibility
--	Agility,
+   - Agility
--	Testability,
+   - Testability
    - Deployability
--	Configurability
--	Workflow
--	Security
+   - Workflow, Security

 ### Architecture Component Diagram
 The Architecture proposal is to use Microservices Oriented style with multiple autonomous microservices each owning it’s data with in a Subdomain and implementing different patterns within each microservice with simple CRUD, CQRS patterns using HTTP as a communication protocol between the client apps and the microservices.